usherlabs/protobuf-zmq-rust-generator/README.md

 # protobuf-zqm-rust-generator

-This crate works with [`prost`](https://github.com/tokio-rs/prost) to develop a service generator for a ZMQ + Protobuf implementation.
+This crate works with [`prost`](https://github.com/tokio-rs/prost) to develop a service generator for a [ZeroMQ](https://zeromq.org/) + [Protobuf](https://protobuf.dev/) implementation, aiding in efficient data transmission between processes via sockets.
+It supports both the pub-sub and request-reply patterns.

+Originally designed to facilitate communication between a NodeJS client and a Rust server, this package can be adapted to any language that adheres to this protocol.

 ## How to Use